-I am a Professor of Political Communication at the School of Social Sciences and Humanities at Loughborough University in January 2018 as Reader in Political Communication and a member of the Centre for Research in Communication and Culture.
-Before that, I taught at Royal Holloway, University of London and the University of Bologna, to which I am still affiliated.
-From January 2019, I will serve as Editor-in-Chief of the International Journal of Press/Politics and as a rapporteur for the Committee of Experts on Freedom of Expression and Digital Technologies of the Council of Europe.
+I am a Professor of Political Communication at the School of Social Sciences and Humanities at Loughborough University, where I am also the Co-Director of the Centre for Research in Communication and Culture.
+Before joining Loughborough in 2018, I taught at Royal Holloway, University of London and the University of Bologna, to which I am still affiliated.
+I also serve as Editor-in-Chief of the International Journal of Press/Politics and as a rapporteur for the Committee of Experts on Freedom of Expression and Digital Technologies of the Council of Europe.
 I previously served as the chair of the Information Technology and Politics section of the American Political Science Association.

 I study political communication in comparative perspective, with a particular focus on digital media.
 My research investigates how political parties, campaign organizations and citizens engage with one another on digital media, and how in the process they negotiate meanings, identities, resources, and, ultimately, power.

-My research received awards by the American Political Science Association for two consecutive years for the best article published in the fields of Political Communication (in 2016, for an article on dual screening televised political debates coauthored with Andrew Chadwick and Ben O’Loughlin) and Information Technology and Politics (in 2017, for a single-authored article on online mobilization in comparative perspective, and in 2019, for paper coauthored with Augusto Valeriani on online political talk and political participation in comparative perspective).
+My research received awards by the American Political Science Association for three times in four years for the best article published in the fields of Political Communication (in 2016, for an article on dual screening televised political debates coauthored with Andrew Chadwick and Ben O’Loughlin) and Information Technology and Politics (in 2017, for a single-authored article on online mobilization in comparative perspective, and in 2019, for paper coauthored with Augusto Valeriani on online political talk and political participation in comparative perspective).